artop123/g920-mapper/README.md

 This project maps Logitech G920 racing wheel inputs to keyboard keys, enabling the wheel to be used for older games that require traditional keyboard input (e.g., arrow keys).

+The application reads input data from the controller using DirectInput (DirectX API).
+While designed for the G920, it may work with other DirectInput-compatible controllers, though adjustments might be needed for different layouts.

 ## Configuration File (`wheelkeys.json`)

 The configuration file should be in JSON format and allows you to specify the key bindings for various G920 inputs.
 Below is a complete example JSON structure with descriptions of each field: